CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 * Against restrained opponents

 #### Execution Attack
-The extreme version of an easy attack, the *execution attack* allows outright killing or maiming an opponent, without having to roll for an attack or for damage.
+The extreme version of an easy attack, the **execution attack** allows outright killing or maiming an opponent, without having to roll for an attack or for damage.

 Such an attack can be carried out against any character who is unable to resist (with the exception of player characters, see [death's door](#deaths-door)).

+> An unconscious character, or one chained to the wall couldn't possibly resist and can be instantaneously killed with an **execution attack**.

-This kind of attack is always possible only at the **GM**'s discretion.
+This kind of attack is only possible at the **GM**'s discretion.

 # Magic
 Any character knowing [arcana](#arcana-arc), can cast magic.
 What kind of magic, depends on the [magic schools](#magic-schools) the character knows.